osg-htc/osg-htc.github.io/_posts/2021-03-09-HTCondorWeek.md

 publish: true
 ---
 **Save the Date!
-HTCondor Week May 24-28, 2021 HTCondor Week 2021 will be a free, virtual event taking place the week of May 24-28, 2021.**
+HTCondor Week May 24-28, 2021 HTCondor Week 2021 will be a free, virtual event.**
 Please save the dates on your calendars; we'll follow up with a detailed schedule and more information soon.

 <figure class="figure">